-However, although more companies than ever are aware of this issue, they are not always successfully fostering a working culture where mental health can be discussed frankly and openly.
-A recent Lanes Group survey of 1,047 professionals revealed that 27% - more than one-quarter - did not feel able to speak to their manager about mental health issues, making it difficult for these workplaces to provide any effective support for these individuals.
+A recent Lanes Group survey of 1,047 professionals revealed that 27% - more than one-quarter - did not feel able to speak to their manager about their mental health at work, making it difficult for these workplaces to provide any effective support for these individuals.

 As such, any company that is truly committed to improving their staff’s mental health will first need to examine how to properly talk about this subject in the workplace, and how to create a working environment where employees feel encouraged and empowered to do so.

 At Lanes Group, we have award-winning expertise in developing effective workplace wellbeing strategies and are keen to share it, which is why we’ve put together some advice on some of the most important steps to take in order to foster a truly positive approach to mental health conversations.
+This information outlines how to talk about mental health in the workplace and support workers if you're an employer.

-This could mean assigning the role of mental health champion to a specific member of staff, ensuring anyone experiencing workplace stress has a named point of contact they can speak to directly, rather than having to go through their manager.
+This could mean assigning the role of mental health champion to a specific member of staff, assigning anyone experiencing workplace stress with a named point of contact they can speak to directly, rather than having to go through their manager.
 It could also mean introducing regular wellbeing assessments that monitor the overall happiness of the workforce, with those who are shown to be persistently unhappy offered the opportunity to talk.

 The latter approach has been used by our team to great effect.
 We use a pioneering app that asks staff members to tell us how they feel at the start of every shift, and offer those who are ‘unhappy’ or ‘very unhappy’ the option of speaking to an in-house wellbeing practitioner.
 Since the app was introduced, the number of unhappy or very unhappy colleagues has fallen from 8% to just over 1%, and our recent staff survey revealed that 93% of our workers feel able to talk to their manager about personal wellbeing issues.